Skip to main content

 Complaint Process

-All clients, customers, program participants, employees, job applicants, or consumers of CVAD, or of CVAD’s subrecipients have the right to participate in programs and activities operated by CVAD or its subrecipients regardless of race, color, religion, national origin, sex, age, disability.
+All clients, customers, program participants, employees, job applicants, or consumers of The Iowa Attorney General's Office, and those of their subrecipients have the right to participate in programs and activities operated by the Victim Assistance Section or its subrecipients regardless of race, color, religion, national origin, sex, age, disability.
 In addition, subrecipients of Violence Against Women Act (VAWA) grants are prohibited from discriminating on the basis of sexual orientation or gender identity or expression.

-Anyone who thinks they have been discriminated against by an employee of CVAD or a subrecipient of CVAD on the basis of race, color, religion, national origin, sex, age, disability, or thinks they have been retaliated against by a CVAD employee or CVAD subrecipient, may file a written complaint alleging such discrimination by completing the Discrimination Complaint form.
+Anyone who thinks they have been discriminated against by an employee of The Iowa Attorney General's Office or a subrecipient of The Iowa Attorney General's Office, on the basis of race, color, religion, national origin, sex, age, disability, or thinks they have been retaliated against by an Iowa Attorney General employee or subrecipient, may file a written complaint alleging such discrimination by completing the Discrimination Complaint form.
 In addition, recipients or subrecipients of Violence Against Women Act (VAWA) funds are prohibited from discriminating on the basis of sexual orientation or gender identity or expression.

 The completed form must be mailed to: